SortSpoke/Gists/README.md

 # Gists
-A repository for all SortSpoke gists that are not part of any specific repository.
+A repository for all SortSpoke gists.